 Sustainability is at the heart of how C2 Montréal operates as an organization.
-Both a value and a significant concern of ours, we believe that an event welcoming north of 6,000 participants every year should lead by example and strive to minimize its ecological footprint.
-Furthermore, our commitment to sustainability extends beyond our event—it encompasses C2 Montréal as a whole.
-To ensure consistency in our actions for sustainability, we have adopted a twofold vision:
+It’s both a value and a significant concern of ours, as we believe that an event welcoming north of 7,500 participants every year should lead by example and strive to minimize its ecological footprint.

 A continuous effort involving our entire organization

-Our sustainability efforts are anchored in a logic of steady, incremental improvements.
-Relying on coherent action as an overarching principle, C2 Montréal aims to implement standards of sustainability throughout its organization, centred on four priorities:
+Our sustainability efforts are anchored in steady, incremental improvements throughout the organization.
+Using this coherent approach, C2 Montréal aims to implement standards of sustainability centred around four priorities:

-- Cap total waste per participant, per day at 1 kilogram*;
+- Cap total waste per participant, per day, at 1kg*

 * Total waste per participant per day is determined by weighing final waste (what is sent to landfills) generated from the outset of the event to the day the site is returned to its original state, dividing that by the number of participants (excluding staff, providers and speakers), and dividing the total by the length of the event (in days).